Master of Science in International Shipping and Transport Logistics

 Scholarship recipients in breach of any of the following conditions must refund the scholarship amount received in full to the Scholarship Scheme:

-- Recipients are not allowed to concurrently hold any other local merit-based incentive during the studies of the programme;
+- recipients are not allowed to concurrently hold any other local merit-based incentive while enrolled in the programme;

-- Within 3 calendar months of successful completion of the programme, recipients must start working full-time in the maritime industry in Hong Kong for a period of not less than twelve consecutive calendar months.
+- within 3 calendar months of successful completion of the programme, recipients must start working full-time in the maritime industry in Hong Kong for no fewer than 12 consecutive calendar months.

 - Each scholarship recipient is required to sign an undertaking that will form a contract between the recipient and the Scholarship Scheme.

-Student visa, accommodation and other information for non-local students
+Student visa and other information for non-local students

 - Non-local students must obtain a valid student visa issued by the Hong Kong Immigration Department before being allowed to register as students or commence study with PolyU.